← Back

 Inclusion Criteria

-• Symptom onset within 3 hours of paramedic assessment
+• Treatment could be started within 3 hours of symptom onset

-• Transported by one of the 6 participating ambulance services in the Netherlands
+• Transported by one of the 6 participating ambulance services serving 18 hospitals in the Netherlands

 • Deferred consent permitted (consent obtained after hospital admission)